Sandalorian/alfresco-docker-examples/identity-service/basic/README.md

 This builds on the [official documentation](https://docs.alfresco.com/identity-service/latest/tutorial/sso/saml/).

+This is a really basic example.
+You can only access Share and Digital workspace using the built in admin user.
+There is no ldap sync configure.

 **This is not a production ready deployment and serves only as an example.** Please make sure you review the [Food for Thought](#Food-for-thought) below.

 ## Usage